MicrosoftDocs/cpp-docs.it-it/docs/standard-library/list-class.md

 ### <a name="parameters"></a>Parametri

+*Pred*<br/>
-*pred* il predicato binario usato per confrontare gli elementi successivi.
+Predicato binario usato per confrontare gli elementi successivi.

 ### <a name="remarks"></a>Note